Mamia II Gurieli: Alliance and Collapse

 The return of stability in Western Georgia allowed Mamia II to stay in peace with Mingrelia and Imereti.
 Together, he wrote a letter to Tsar Michael I of Russia, asking him to grant asylum to exiled king Teimuraz I of Kakheti, a request refused by Moscow.
 Western unity was solidified again in 1618 with the marriage of Prince Alexander Bagrationi, heir to the throne of Imereti, to Princess Tamar Gurieli, daughter of Mamia II.

 That alliance was short-lived.
 In 1620, Kutaisi expelled Princess Tamar, accusing her of adultery and forcing her to find refuge in Guria with her son Bagrat.
 Guria and Mingrelia responded by imposing a blockade on Imereti and organizing their own marriage alliance: Simon Gurieli, son and heir of Mamia II, married Levan II Dadiani's sister, while Prince Levan II married the daughter of the Prince of Abkhazia.
 In anticipation of an attack by Imereti, Mingrelia and Guria launched their own attack against King George III in December 1623.

-A long civil war was started between the different Western Georgian states, a conflict that would last until 1658 and that would considerably weaken the region for centuries to come.
+The Western Georgian civil war was started between the different western Georgian states, a conflict that would last until 1658 and that would considerably weaken the region for centuries to come.
 Levan Dadiani became de facto lord of all the Black Sea Georgian states and exiled his vizier Paata Tsulukidze after accusing him of treason.
 Tsulukidze found refuge at the court of Mamia II.